ShkTalha93/Todo-App/README.md

-# Simple Ruby on Rails TODO App
+# Simple Ruby on Rails Todo App

-This is a basic Ruby on Rails application demonstrating TODO app operations.
+This is a basic Ruby on Rails application demonstrating Todo App operations.

 ## Getting Started